redhat-cop/tool-integrations/quay/imagestream-sync/README.md

 This application makes queries to the OpenShift API.
 The service account associated with the application must have sufficient rights to query for ImageStreams either at a cluster scope or namespace scope.

-The following command can be added to grant access to a service account at a cluster level using the included `registry-viewer` ClusterRole.
+The following command can be added to grant access to a service account at a cluster level using the included `registry-editor` ClusterRole.

 ```
-$ oc adm policy add-cluster-role-to-user registry-viewer -z <service-account>
+$ oc adm policy add-cluster-role-to-user registry-editor -z <service-account>
 ```

 To limit to a single namespace, the following command can be used:

 ```
 $ oc project <namespace>
-$ oc policy add-role-to-user registry-viewer -z <service-account>
+$ oc policy add-role-to-user registry-editor -z <service-account>
 ```

 ### Application Deployment